 10.3 Actively promote Regalia sales via the website, LVV and shows to ensure that regalia is self-financing or ideally provide an income for the Club.

 10.4 Maintain financial and stock records and account for all monies and value of stock to the Treasurer and report periodically to the Committee.

-The duties of the Advertising & PR Officer shall be to:
+The duties of the Advertising Officer shall be to:

-11.1 Promote the Club magazine as an effective advertising medium to Laverda dealers, insurance companies and others.
+11.1 Promote the Club magazine as an effective advertising medium to those supplying Laverda parts and services

-11.2 Determine advertising rates to secure maximum sales of advertising space that provides an economic financial return for the Club.
+11.2 Determine advertising rates to secure maximum sales of advertising space that providing an economic return for the club.

-11.3 Advertise the Club and its events from time to time by cost-effective means thereby recruiting new Members and reaching new markets.
+12.2 Work with the Advertising Officer to promote the Club and its events from time to time by cost effective means, recruiting new Members and raising the Club’s profile.